Rugby-England’s Vunipola to miss World Cup opener against Argentina

-LONDON, Aug 23 (Reuters) - England coach Steve Borthwick will be without number eight Billy Vunipola for the opening game of the Rugby World Cup against Argentina after he was handed a three-match suspension on Wednesday following a red card in the weekend loss to Ireland.
+LONDON, Aug 23 (Reuters) - England number eight Billy Vunipola will miss the opening game of the Rugby World Cup against Argentina after he was handed a three-match suspension on Wednesday following a red card against Ireland at the weekend.

 Vunipola's ban will be reduced to two games if he undertakes a coaching intervention programme, which he is almost certain to do, freeing him up for England’s second World Cup Pool D clash against Japan.

-He will sit out the weekend warm-up game against Fiji though as Borthwick looks for alternatives, with Vunipola the only specialist number eight selected in his 33-player World Cup squad.

-England also lost captain and flyhalf Owen Farrell to a four game suspension on Tuesday, ruling him out of both the Argentina and Japan games, after he received a red card against Wales earlier this month.
+England have already lost captain Owen Farrell for the first two games of the global showpiece in France.
+The flyhalf was hit with a four-game suspension on Tuesday after he received a red card against Wales earlier this month.

+Vunipola is the only specialist number eight selected in England's 33-player World Cup squad and coach Steve Borthwick will have to find an alternative for the weekend's warm-up game against Fiji.

+Borthwick is likely to choose between Ben Earl or Tom Curry, who has had recent injury concerns, to wear the number eight jersey in Vunipola's absence.

 (Reporting by Nick Said; Editing by Peter Rutherford )